 What does the Association of Authors' Agents do?

-The Association is a voluntary body set up to provide a forum for member agencies to discuss industry matters, uphold a code of good practice, and provide a vehicle for representing the interests of agents and authors.
-Our members have each practised as literary agents for a period of three years or more, are based in the UK, have a list of clients who are actively engaged in writing, and abide by a Code of Practice as detailed on this website.
+The AAA is a voluntary body set up to provide a forum for member agencies to discuss industry matters, to uphold a code of good practice, and to provide a vehicle for representing the interests of agents and authors.
+Our members are based in the UK, have a list of clients who are actively engaged in writing, and abide by our Code of Practice.

 Can you tell me who represents a specific author?